Acupuncture for Insomnia & Sleep Issues

 Insomnia & Sleep Issues from a Western Perspective

-Conventional treatments may include prescription sleep medication, melatonin supplements, or cognitive behavioural therapy for insomnia (CBT-I), along with advice on improving sleep hygiene such as limiting screen time, caffeine, and late-night stimulation.
+Conventional treatments may include prescription sleep medication, melatonin supplement or cognitive behavioural therapy for insomnia (CBT-I), along with advice on improving sleep hygiene such as limiting screen time, caffeine and late-night stimulation.
 These approaches can be helpful in managing symptoms and resetting sleep routines, but they don’t always address the deeper imbalance behind chronic sleeplessness.

 A Five-Element Perspective on Insomnia & Sleep Issues